starkgate/DOPlearning/README.md

 *G. Wang, C. Zhang, H. Wang, J. Wang, Y. Wang, and X. Wang,*  [**Unsupervised Learning of Depth, Optical Flow and Pose with Occlusion from 3D Geometry**](https://ieeexplore.ieee.org/document/9152137), in IEEE Transactions on Intelligent Transportation Systems, doi: 10.1109/TITS.2020.3010418.

+## What is this fork?

+Added code to load a custom dataset and test it, without any groundtruth depth maps.

 ## Prerequisites

 Python3 and pytorch are required.
 Besides, other libraries need to be installed by runing: